 Some, like my mom, might call us thrill seekers.
-But what we’re actually seeking is the experience of being fully alive, connected not only to nature’s splendor but to our physical bodies and the determination of our inner wills.
-We want to thrive, to challenge ourselves, to live large.
+But what we’re actually seeking is the experience of living fully, connected not only to nature’s splendor but to our physical bodies and the determination at our cores.
+We want to thrive, to challenge ourselves, to carpe the damn diem.
 For whatever reasons, we are HUNGRY for life in a way no day-to-day humdrum walk in the park can satisfy.
-We chase our passion.
+We chase our passions.

 It’s my belief that, once we get sober, each of us must find and cultivate some passion that can fill the void left by chasing the buzz, chasing the high, chasing the illusion of cool.
 We have to embrace something that we love as much as we loved getting wasted, or actually more so, because it’s an activity that feeds us rather than poisoning us.
 I’m lucky to live in Seattle, where we have a sober outdoor activities group called OSAT — One Step At a Time.
 We alcoholics hike, mountain climb, rock climb, kayak, and bike together, all of us sober.
 OSAT is where I met my biking friends — all except one, who got sober on her own.

 But you, too, can create something like OSAT in your town, something centered on whatever activity you love.
 You and your sober fellows can do far more together than gather for AA meetings or fellowship.
 You can meet to sculpt and paint, to write and critique, to play or go see sports — an all-sober club.
 You can create a fellowship around whatever passion illuminates your life.
 All you have to do is reach out and organize.

 Remember in “A Vision For You” where the text reads,